ChocolateLoverRaj/rust-os-tutorial/Part 10 - Parsing ACPI Tables/README.md

 ```toml
 acpi = "5.2.0"
 ```
 Create a file `acpi.rs`.
 We'll be using the [`AcpiTables::from_rsdp`](https://docs.rs/acpi/5.2.0/acpi/struct.AcpiTables.html#method.from_rsdp) method.
 It needs a handler, which maps the ACPI memory, and the address of the [RSDP](https://wiki.osdev.org/RSDP).

+# RSDP request
 We can ask Limine for the RSDP address by adding the request:
 ```rs
 #[used]
 #[unsafe(link_section = ".requests")]
 pub static RSDP_REQUEST: RsdpRequest = RsdpRequest::new();
 ```

+## Implementing `AcpiHandler`
 For the handler, we'll need to make our own.
 In `acpi.rs`, add:
 ```rs
 #[derive(Debug, Clone)]